geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Nimlgen** [[00:21:09](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=1269)]
 Yeah, I mean, actually, I see, like, where the path differs, like, for the NVMe and GPU.
-I just, yeah, so I'm just trying to...
+I just, yeah, so I'm just trying to..
 Cool.

 ##### **Geohot** [[00:21:37](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=1297)]